 This workshop is suitable for occupational therapists.

-Participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to download and view workshop content, as well as actively participate in the online presentation.
-Please not that due to confidentiality, copyright and privacy reasons, this workshop will not be recorded.
+Workshop Delivery – participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to download and view workshop content, as well as actively participate in the on line presentation.
+Please note that due to confidentiality, copyright and privacy reasons, this workshop will NOT be recorded.

 Jess has extensive clinical experience in working with children on the Autism Spectrum.
 She has attended formal Animal-Assisted Therapy training, including Level 1 AAPT (2016) and EAGALA (2018).
 Jess works with her canine-assistants, Labradoodles – Elsa & Loki, to engage and motivate clients to participate in OT activities such as fine and gross motor skills, pretend play and social skills.